ANCESTRAL HISTORY OF AMERICAN & AUSTRALIAN CHAMPION BLOSSOM HILL AMERICAN DREAM (IMP USA)

 My Corydon lines have given me such a strong, solid base and a wonderful springboard into my breeding program and now I hope they will marry (nick) successfully with the Blossom Hill and Fantasy lines.
 If they don’t – then I still have two exceptionally sound, typical collie lines with a couple of individuals spiced (for flavouring) with genes from other successful kennels.
 I hold great admiration for all.
 My goal now is to effectively continue on in a small way with the skilled and dedicated work that has already been done in these lines by their successful creators.

 There is so much more I could say about Blossom Hill and Fantasy Collies – for those who don’t know them – I think you would find it worthwhile getting acquainted.
-Aussie, English and European breeders – you will be in for a surprise – a very pleasant one.
 I know everyone knows Corydon.

-Pedigree of “ANCESTRAL HISTORY OF AMERICAN & AUSTRALIAN CHAMPION BLOSSOM HILL AMERICAN DREAM (IMP USA)”
+AMERICAN & AUSTRALIAN CHAMPION BLOSSOM HILL AMERICAN DREAM (IMP USA)

 Ch Fantasy’s Bronze Talisman (ROM 157)